-BAM and BMP students will present 4 songs (English, Italian, German, and French).
+BAM and BMP students will present 4

+songs (English, Italian, German, and French).
 BMWS students will present 4 songs (English, Italian, German, and a spiritual or gospel selection).
-Sight reading examples will also be included.
 Students must pass this course in order to proceed to VOI 3101, VOI 3103, or VOI 3105.